Pokeglitch/poketre2/abstract-rgbds/README.md

 This will assign a new Instance of the `Class` Interface to the given name.
 All properties and methods defined in this Interface are accessibe via that name.

-It will also a new lexical layer and introduce those same methods to workspace (without need to access via the given name)
+It will also open a new lexical layer and introduce those same methods to workspace (without need to access via the given name)

 Close a `Class` Interface with:
 ```